-- Access to the residence halls are restricted by electronic card access 24 hours a day, with the exception of Coastal Towers, Flagler Towers, Lakeview Apartments and Mango Promenade Apartments. - Fire Exit Doors are equipped with an alarm that will sound if opened.
-Door alarms sound locally. - During the individual dorms visitation hours, the opposite gender visitor must sign in and indicate who and where they are visiting the resident.
+- Access to the residence halls are restricted by electronic card access 24 hours a day, with the exception of Coastal Towers, Flagler Towers, Lakeview, Apartments, Weyenberg and Mango Promenade Apartments. - Some of the Fire Exit Doors are equipped with an alarm that will sound if opened.
+Door alarms sound locally. - During the individual dorm's visitation hours, the opposite gender visitor must sign in and indicate who and where they are visiting the resident.
 Persons who fail to comply with this request will not be granted access for visitation.
 The Resident Director regulates visitation for their respective residence hall. - Upper-classmen housing facilities have less-restrictive visitation.
 However, at 2:00am, there should be no persons of the opposite gender in the dorm room.
 Visitation privileges may be revoked for persons who are violating this policy through the disciplinary process. - Unauthorized visitors will be escorted out by Campus Safety and Security.
 Residents are helpful when they do not allow unauthorized guests and visitors access to the buildings.
-If a resident sees someone who does not belong, call Campus Safety and Security to report the individual, their location and their physical description. - Campus Safety and Security officers make themselves available to the Resident Director to conduct presentations and trainings to the residents of the hall at the Resident Directors discretion.
+If a resident sees someone who does not belong, call Campus Safety and Security to report the individual, their location and their physical description. - Campus Safety and Security officers make themselves available to Area Coordinators to conduct presentations and trainings to the residents of the hall at the Area Coordinator's discretion.